Tonyzorz/Harvard-CS50-/README.md

 ## Links

-[CS50 Harvard lectures](https://www.youtube.com/playlist?list=PLhQjrBD2T381L3iZyDTxRwOBuUt6m1FnW) - Can be viewed on youtube
+[CS50 Harvard lectures](https://www.youtube.com/playlist?list=PLhQjrBD2T381L3iZyDTxRwOBuUt6m1FnW) - Can be viewed on youtube \n
 [Problem Sets](https://cs50.harvard.edu/college/) - Problem sets can be accessed here and should be solved along with the video

 ### Index